stevezhangzA/nash-chain-of-thought/README.md

 # Nash Chain-of-Thought (CoT)

-### Description: This is the official codebase for Nash CoT
+### Description: This is the official codebase of Nash CoT

 ### What's CoT